Saturday, May 3, 2014

 Hoyt Curtin’s spooky organ makes an appearance.
 There’s also a recorder cue that starts off with “The Streets of Cairo” (the snake-charming song) that Curtin takes off in another direction.
 The minor-key version of the Flintstones melody shows up when Pixie and Dixie tell Tabu that Jinks will be a problem.
 There’s some other Flintstones music here, like at the start of the living room scene with the three mice and Jinks.

 One last note: there’s way too much writing on the title card.
 It takes up the entire top half.
-I understand H-B was showing off its new script logo, but the card would look better without it and the rest of the text moved up.
+I understand H-B was showing off its new script logo (one of two Pixie and Dixie titles cards with it), but the card would look better without it and the rest of the text moved up.
 And you’ll notice the mouse on the card is grey when he’s brown in the cartoon.